microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

     project.Capabilities.Contains("SomeCapability");
 ```

-For who cares about capability changes, it can chain to the data source:
+To detect capability changes, you need to chain to the data source:

 ```csharp
     var myCapabilitiesReceiver = new ActionBlock<IProjectVersionedValue<IProjectCapabilitiesSnapshot>>(...);